-What Is Myofascial Release Massage?
+What Is Myofascial Pain Relief Massage?

 Andrew Taylor Still (1828-1917) developed the field of Osteopathic Medicine as a way of rejecting the traditional (allopathic) medicinal approach which used chemicals (medicines) and surgeries to treat illnesses.
 He observed that the use of harmful chemicals such as arsenic along with unsanitary practices tended to do more harm than good.
 It was his belief that instead of treating the symptoms of a disease that physicians should seek out the source of the disfunction and resolve it.
 Furthermore, he believed that preventative medicine was key to maintaining health by preventing the onset of disease.